 Finally, they help you to reduce your need for air conditioning.
 There’s an enormous cost that comes with running air conditioning.
 Plus, it’s not energy efficient.
 Louvre windows allow you to control airflow into a building.
 This reduces the need for air conditioning.

 Sustainability is a key concern in the modern building industry.
-Australia has become a world leader in this sector thanks to programs like Green Star.
+Australia has become a world leader in this sector thanks to programs like Green Star rating.

 Builders and designers must focus on the materials that they use.
 This allows them to create more sustainable designs.
 The use of louvre windows may help you to achieve a high Green Star rating.